 How To Freeze Tortillas

 The simplest way to freeze corn tortillas, as well as flour tortillas, is to throw them right into the freezer in their original package.
 Yep, freezing tortillas can be that simple.

-With that said, they won’t have much protection.
+That said, they won’t have much protection.
 Tortillas frozen only in their original package will last up to a month.
 If you want them to last longer, you need to add an additional protective layer to help prevent freezer burn.
-Heres how.
+Here’s how.